revbayes/revbayes.github.io/tutorials/getting_started/index.md

 Overview
 ========

-`RevBayes` has as its central idea that any statistical model, for example a phylogenetic model, is composed of smaller parts that can be decomposed and put back together in a modular fashion {% cite Hoehna2016b %}.
+RevBayes has as its central idea that any statistical model, for example a phylogenetic model, is composed of smaller parts that can be decomposed and put back together in a modular fashion {% cite Hoehna2016b %}.
 This comes from considering (phylogenetic) models as *probabilistic graphical models*, which lends flexibility and enhances the capabilities of the program.
-Users interact with `RevBayes` via an interactive shell.
+Users interact with RevBayes via an interactive shell.
-Users communicate commands using a language specifically designed for `RevBayes`, called `Rev`; an R-like language (complete with control statements, user-defined functions, and loops) that enables the user to build up (phylogenetic) models from simple parts (random variables, variable/parameter transformations, models, and constants of different sorts).
+Users communicate commands using a language specifically designed for RevBayes, called `Rev`; an R-like language (complete with control statements, user-defined functions, and loops) that enables the user to build up (phylogenetic) models from simple parts (random variables, variable/parameter transformations, models, and constants of different sorts).

-Here we assume that you have successfully installed `RevBayes`.
-If this isn’t the case, then please consult our website on how to install `RevBayes`.
+Here we assume that you have successfully installed RevBayes.
+If this isn't the case, then please consult our website on how to install RevBayes.

 Getting Started
 ===============

-For the examples outlined in each tutorial, we will use `RevBayes` interactively by typing commands in the command-line console.
-For the exercises you can either use `RevBayes` interactively or run an entire script.
-Execute the `RevBayes` binary.
+For the examples outlined in each tutorial, we will use RevBayes interactively by typing commands in the command-line console.
+For the exercises you can either use RevBayes interactively or run an entire script.
+Execute the RevBayes binary.
 If this program is in your path, then you can simply type in your Unix terminal:

--   ‘\$ rb‘\
+-   '\$ rb'\

 When you execute the program, you will see a brief program information, including the current version number.
 Remember that more information can